nbarnhouse/meditation_app/README.md

 - Javascript
 - React Native
 - Expo
-- NativeWind
+- PostgreSQL
-- Typescript
+- Node.js

 ## Acknowledgement

-Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
+Thanks to [Prime Digital Academy](www.primeacademy.io) and @StevenCodeCraft who equipped and helped me to make this application a reality.

 ## Support